-He is an elected Fellow of the Geological Society of London (FGS), an elected Fellow of the Royal Geographical Society and Institute of British Geographers (FRGS), and an elected Member of the Royal Historical Society.
+He is an elected Fellow of the Geological Society of London (FGS), and an elected Fellow of the Royal Geographical Society and Institute of British Geographers (FRGS).

-Distilling information to its essence in order to communicate effectively with others and sharing, through discussion, teaching, presentation and conversation is a great passion, He regularly talks and presents on archaeology to local groups, at conferences, on the television, radio, newspapers, magazines and via the Internet.
+Distilling information to its essence in order to communicate effectively with others and sharing, through discussion, teaching, presentation and conversation is a great passion, He regularly talks and presents on archaeology to local groups, at conferences, on the television, radio, newspapers, magazines and via the internet.
 He has been interviewed by the national press including BBC Radio 4, BBC 1 Breakfast, and The Guardian newspaper.
-He has been interviewed by the International Press including Archaeology Magazine and the New York Observer in the USA, and the Russian media.
+He has been interviewed by the International Press including Archaeology Magazine and the New York Observer in the USA.
 He has also appeared on Channel Four, BBC East Midlands Today, NottsTV, Radio Nottingham, Radio Leicester, in the Nottingham Post, Mansfield Chad Newspaper, Sherwood Life Magazine, Current Archaeology, Heritage Daily, and others.